 If you think your child has a problem with how they use alcohol, talk with them about it.
 There is a self-test for young people to take at the Australian Drug Foundation website which asks the following questions.
-You might like to use it as a starting point for your conversation if you’re concerned:
+You might like to use it as a starting point for your conversation about teen alcoholism if you’re concerned:

 - Do you use alcohol to feel more self-confident, more sociable, or more powerful?